 The reconsideration process incorporates legislative, administrative and scientific elements that contribute to the final decision to affirm, vary, suspend or cancel an approval or registration.
-As a result, formal legislative reconsiderations can be complex, have high resource requirements and long timeframes—under current legislation, a reconsideration must be completed within a maximum timeframe of 57 months.
-For these reasons, the APVMA seeks to address regulatory issues pragmatically by exploring alternative regulatory and non-regulatory pathways before deciding to conduct a review.
+As a result, formal legislative reconsiderations can be complex, have high resource requirements and long timeframes – under current legislation enacted in 2014, a reconsideration must be completed within a maximum timeframe of 57 months.
+For these reasons, the Australian Pesticides and Veterinary Medicines Authority (APVMA) seeks to address regulatory issues pragmatically by exploring alternative regulatory and non-regulatory pathways before deciding to conduct a review.

 The formal reconsideration process is initiated when new scientific information raises concerns relating to the safety or effectiveness of the pesticide or veterinary medicine.

-The formal legislative process commences when the CEO decides it is necessary to undertake a reconsideration and issues a legal notice to holders placing their approvals and registrations under review.
+The formal legislative process commences when the delegate decides it is necessary to undertake a reconsideration and issues a legal notice to holders placing their approvals and registrations under review.

 It is a legal requirement for holders to comply with this notice and there are penalties for not providing requisite information within a specified timeframe.
-Holders are provided a work plan for the reconsideration, which sets out the key milestones and legislative timeframe within which a decision on the approval or registration must be made by the CEO.
+Holders are provided a work plan for the reconsideration, which sets out the key milestones and legislative timeframe within which a decision on the approval or registration must be made.

 In addition to data submitted to the APVMA by holders, the APVMA considers all relevant published data and assessment reports.